Main illustration: Jenn Liv

 And generally it works really well.

 It requires a real commitment to partnership, and one that needs to be nurtured and protected.
 It needs trust, humility and a willingness to do whatever needs to be done.
-And my hunch is that sitting next to each other every day is the secret sauce that glues the whole thing together.
-It means that small, co-located teams can work remarkably well without a clear figurehead, without a distinct leader.
+And my hunch is that daily effective communication and teamwork is the secret sauce that glues the whole thing together.
+It means that small teams can work remarkably well without a clear figurehead, without a distinct leader.

 If you fancy a bit of that, come join us.